Museum Coronavirus Update

 We will rely heavily on continued support both now and in the future

-The main funding route that you can use to help us with is via our: JUST GIVING PAGE
+The main funding route that you can use to help us with this vital restoration work is via: THIS JUST GIVING PAGE